zPatch/zPatch.github.io/README.md

 A step-by step tutorial on how to build a zPatch zan be found on [Instructables](www.puttheotherlinkhere.com).

-We also created a tiny DIY set that we distribute at conferences and events.
-The DIY set has its own [repo](the.link).

 ### The Code

 Once you've built it, zPatch connects to two Analog Inputs of your Arduino.
 Program it with code you can [find here](https://github.com/zPatch/zPatch.github.io/tree/master/ArduinoCode).
 (Tested with Arduino v1.8.2 & Arduino Nano, Uno, Mega2560 and the Sparkfun RedBoard)